CO2 Material Compatibility

 - Optimized: The laser will process the vector lines looking for the next closest node for quicker

-This photo shows the Manual Focus Gauge that is used to determine the correct distance from the focus lens to the top of your material.
-This gauge is included with your system.
+The Manual Focus Gauge is used to find the correct distance from the focus lens to the top of your material.

-The Air Assist directs a constant stream of compressed air across the material surface at the point of burn removing the heat and combustible gases from the work surface.
-The constant air stream helps reduce charring and scorching associated with materials, such as wood, rubber, and acrylic.
-The Fusion Pro systems also include an air compressor within the machine.
+The machine’s Air Assist feature directs a constant stream of compressed air across your material where your laser is, which removes heat and combustible gases from your material’s surface.
+This stream of air helps reduce charring and scorching when lasering materials like wood, rubber and acrylic.
+This feature uses an air compressor that is built into the machine.

 Resolution / DPI